decentraland/documentation/content/creator/quests/client.md

 ## What the library provides

-- An interface with the Quests Client API, to send your [Custom](/creator/quests/define#action-items) events and receive updates of player's progress.
+- An interface with the Quests Client API, to send your [Custom](/creator/quests/define#action-items) events and receive updates of the player's progress.
-- SDK System helper to track [Location, Emote, Jump](/creator/quests/define#action-items) actions.
-Passing a callback function to the helper, you can send the action to the Quests Service, if it's the action that your quest requires.
+- SDK System helper to track [Location, Emote, and Jump](/creator/quests/define#action-items) actions.
+Passing a callback function to the helper, you can send the action to the Quests Service when relevant.
 - A fully-customizable Quest HUD UI to display the player's progress on your Quest.
-You can use this UI as is, or as an example to build your own one.
+You can use this UI as is, or as an example to build your own.
 You can find the code [here](https://github.com/decentraland/quests-client/tree/main/src/hud.tsx).

 ## Usage